Merit Badges

 Equal Opportunity

 If a registered merit badge counselor within the troop is providing formal instruction such as an online or in-person class, field trip, workshop, etc., we ask that the opportunity be publicized and made available to anyone in the troop who wishes to participate.
-We’d love for you to offer it to Scouts outside the troop as well.
+We’d love for you to offer it to the wider Scouting community as well.

 Five Badge Limit